What are the top European animation colleges?

 Housed in an old military complex, TAW features include nearly 119,000 square feet of facilities and buildings, 100 instructors who are professionals in the industry, and a creative community of more than 30 animation, games, and new media start-ups, companies, and freelance artists.
 TAW also hosts the Viborg Animation Festival (VAF)—the biggest animation festival in Denmark.

-The Animation Workshop has professional training programs for animators including BA degrees in Character Animation, Computer Graphic Arts, and Graphic Storytelling.
+The Animation Workshop has two formal degree programs for Animators including BA degrees in Character Animation, Computer Graphic Arts, and Graphic Storytelling.
 Professional training programs, seminars, and non-degree programs are also provided by TAW.

 The TAW BA in Character Animation is taught in English and may be completed in 3.5 years.
 The final semester of the program features a 14-week internship with a production studio such as Illumination, Sun Creature, Aardmann, Nørlum, or Cartoon Saloon.
 The Computer Graphic Arts Program is also taught in English, and it takes 3.5 years to complete.
 The Graphic Storytelling BA takes four years to complete, and it is also taught in English.